muggs155/Random-Scale-Degree-Speaker-with-Tones/README.md

 Timing: The --delay argument aims for the specified time between the start of one spoken element and the start of the next.
 The actual time taken for speech is not precisely factored in for simplicity, but the fixed tone duration is.

-This is a AI generated file from Gemini 2.5 pro (preview). pip install pyttsx3 pygame numpy